 - protects your heart

-- increases energy, similarly to caffeine
+- increases energy, similar to caffeine

 - short-term boost in brain function